 Previously, theoretical models of mould inhalation suggested that the number of airborne spores in even water-damaged buildings would not be enough to be harmful.
 Moreover, several studies “have shown that the concentrations of airborne fungal spores in mould problem buildings are not necessarily higher than in non-problem ones”.
-Admittedly, previous researchers also did not know what number of spores would be needed, given people who were potentially exposed for long durations, nor which moulds, other micro-organisms or biotoxins might cause health problems.
+Admittedly, previous researchers also did not know what number of spores would be needed to cause harm, given people who were potentially exposed for long durations without ill effects, nor which moulds, other microorganisms or biotoxins might cause health problems.

 Prior lab testing had predicted that spore fragments (as opposed to whole spores) might also be relevant to human health effects.
 These studies recognised that: